Best Disney World Hotels [2026 Ranking]

 Also, put to it bluntly, the area is in decline.
 It’s almost cliche that a once-thriving Atlantic coast destination should begin to tire, but the recent closures and turnover of restaurants and shops in the area has left me wanting more.
 There’s still enough there, but it doesn’t feel so much like the special place it used to be.
 It’s not the sort of thing a first-time guest would notice, though.

-As for BoardWalk Inn specifically, it was a bit tough for me to pick between it and Yacht Club for the top resort in this area.
+As for BoardWalk Inn specifically, it is a bit tough for me to pick between it and Yacht Club for the top resort in this area.
 BoardWalk Inn has brighter rooms, though the most recent Yacht Club updates helped.
 BoardWalk Inn also has slightly better location than Yacht Club, though I think this advantage is more or less wiped out by the price differential between the two (about $70 per night).
 Yacht Club does have the better (and more famous) pool—Stormalong Bay.

 But however close I think these two options are, there’s not much doubt in my mind that given the choice I’d pick BoardWalk Inn for my next stay in the area.